Foreverland/SYNCPropertyMapper/README.md

   "last_name": "Hyperseed"
 }
 ```

+If you don't want to export attribute / relationship, you can prohibit exporting by adding `hyper.nonExportable` in the user info of the excluded attribute.

+// TODO: Include photo of user key.

 It supports relationships too, and we complain to the Rails rule `accepts_nested_attributes_for`, for example for a user that has many notes: